symfony-cmf/routing-bundle/README.md

     symfony_cmf_routing_extra:
         chain:
             routers_by_id:
-                # enable the DoctrineRouter with high priority to allow overwriting configured routes with content
+                # enable the DynamicRouter with high priority to allow overwriting configured routes with content
-                symfony_cmf_routing_extra.doctrine_router: 200
+                symfony_cmf_routing_extra.dynamic_router: 200
                 # enable the symfony default router with a lower priority
                 router.default: 100
             # whether the chain router should replace the default router. defaults to true